php-1511-2511/php-1511-2511.github.io/syllabus/index.md

 1. Recognize when data should be analyzed by regression
 2. Plan an appropriate analysis
-3. Bring in, Clean and Analyze dats with R.
+3. Bring in, Clean and Analyze data with R.
 4. Coherently summarize results.